 Through a combination of individual, family, and group treatment sessions, the social worker provides support and assists you and your family in adjusting to your new needs and challenges.

 Licensed clinical social workers also serve as Rusk Rehabilitation’s link between the hospital and the community, coordinating at-home care for patients, and encouraging you and your family to actively participate in formulating a discharge plan that meets your immediate needs.
 Social workers also talk with you about planning your long-term recovery after you leave Rusk Rehabilitation.

 A social worker can help to identify any financial concerns you and your family may have, and work with insurance carriers and community resources to ensure the smooth delivery of healthcare services.
 This assistance includes exploring and assisting in applying for financial entitlements, helping in long-term care planning, and making recommendations and referrals to available community resources such as home care, support groups, and transportation assistance.

 There is no fee for social work counseling and assistance to inpatients.
 To learn which of our social workers has been assigned to you, please call 212-263-5018.

 Social Work for Outpatients

-As part of Rusk Rehabilitation's outpatient program, patients and their families continue to learn about and adapt to the changes that follow illness or injury.
-Our social workers have specialized knowledge of neurologic and orthopaedic rehabilitation.
+As part of Rusk Rehabilitation’s outpatient program, patients and their families continue to learn about and adapt to the changes that follow illness or injury.
+Our social workers have specialized knowledge of neurologic and orthopedic rehabilitation.
 They are available to provide psychological counseling to patients and families in order to address any concerns related to the emotional impact of the patient’s illness and disability, including the effects of prolonged caregiving.